ArifEbrahim/bank_tech_test/README.md

 - Account class
   - Accepts deposits and withdrawals
   - Knows the balance
-  - Saves transaction into the history
+  - Saves transactions into the history

 - Transaction class
-  - Records user transactions in an object for later use
+  - Records user transactions in an object

 - Statement class
-  - Formats the account hsitory into the required format
+  - Formats the account history into the required format
   - Returns the formatted string

 ![class_diagram](./img/classDiagram.png)

 ### Sequence diagram

-I created a sequence diagram to show the flow of data from one class to the other.
+I created a sequence diagram to show the flow of data from one class to another.

 ![sequence_diagram](./img/sequenceDiagram.png)